SeaWorld Ohio: Rides and attractions

 When SeaWorld acquired the Aurora property in 1970, the company agreed to a competitive restriction with Geauga Lake, which prevented them from adding roller coasters or water rides.
 Honoring the no-compete clause, Geauga Lake was restricted from adding animal attractions, while SeaWorld was limited to theaters and motion-based attractions.
 Instead of rides, there were several different playgrounds located within the park.

 Exhibits

 The marine life park included many animal and cultural exhibits.

 Dining

-SeaWorld Cleveland offered a wide variety of shopping and dining.
-Gift shops within the park held thousands of items from all over the world.
-Food locations served meals such as Whaleburgers along with fish and chips.
-The park also featured Polynesian dining.
-Snack stands sold popcorn, soft pretzels, ice cream, and soft drinks.
+SeaWorld Ohio offered a variety of shopping and dining options.
+Gift shops within the park held many pieces of merchandise.
+Food locations served various types of meals.
+The park also featured Polynesian dining, and several smaller snack stands.

 Venues

 Several stadiums, theaters, and event pavilions made up the 50-acre theme park.

 Incidents

 An 18-foot motorboat wrecked into the ski stadium audience of 4,000 people on August 17, 1996, injuring 22 people.
-Those injured aged from 2 to 78, and four were in critical condition.
-The boat was a part of the Baywatch Ski Show and crashed after a mechanical failure.
+Those injured aged from 2 to 78, and four were left in critical condition from the crash.
+The boat was a part of the Baywatch Ski Show and crashed due to a mechanical failure.